RutviShah1107/AleAnalytica/README.md

 ## Results

-- **Resutls:** Each cluster has been labeled to facilitate easy reference and communication.
+Each cluster has been labeled to facilitate easy reference and communication.
 These labels serve as shorthand for the distinct customer personas, aiding in the implementation of targeted strategies.
  <img width="955" alt="Screenshot 2023-12-10 at 5 14 13 PM" src="https://github.com/RutviShah1107/AleAnalytica/assets/86033480/8964580f-524a-4004-ad33-0d8818220b24">

 ## Key Features